-Some of these solutions will be obvious, and others might surprise you.
-For this quick tips guide, we will go with the four major market contenders: Chrome, Firefox, Edge and Safari.
+Is your browser running slowly?
+We will go with the four major market contenders for this quick optimization guide: Chrome, Firefox, Edge and Safari.
 Tap or click here for details on browsers focused on privacy.

 Read on for five ways to optimize your browser and prevent sluggish performance.